 If you answer more questions “true” rather than “false,” your skin tends to be dry.
 If you answer more questions “false” rather than “true,” you skin tends to be oily.
-Even if you have oily skin, however, you may have to deal with dryness around the eyes, and even if you have dry skin, you may occasionally have oiliness around across the cheeks and on the nose.
+Even if you have oily skin4, however, you may have to deal with dryness around the eyes, and even if you have dry skin, you may occasionally have oiliness around across the cheeks and on the nose.

-Oily skin needs gentle cleansing.
+Oily skin needs gentle cleansing6.
 Big bubbles of detergent or foamy cleansers actually harm oily skin.
 Anything that makes oily skin feel tingly can trigger a reaction that makes the skin produce even more oil.

 Tight skin tends to strangle pores, trapping oil inside.
-Loose skin can be so flexible that it rolls or wrinkles.
+Loose skin can be so flexible that it rolls or wrinkles7.
 These questions will help you determine whether you have tight skin or loose skin.
 Answer each statement with “true” or “false.”

 1. My face doesn’t wrinkle even when I laugh or frown.

 2. My face always wrinkles even when I’m still.